MinovS63/MinovNightClub/README.md

 MinovNightClub
 is a simple Windows Forms application that simulates a nightclub experience, where users can deposit money, choose event dates, and place drink orders.
 The app is divided into three main sections:

-To start it type this in cmd: git clone https://github.com/MinovS63/MinovNightClub.git
+-> To start it type this in cmd: git clone https://github.com/MinovS63/MinovNightClub.git
+    - Then open the .sln file
+-> other way is to open the exe

 Main Form: Allows users to manage their balance.